Baltic Sea Islands by Xavier Aaronson

 Xavier: I’m born and raised in Manhattan, around Morningside Heights.

+How long have you been making photos?
 I’ve been making photos since as long as I’ve been eating sandwiches.
 At around 12 years old, my dad introduced me to his father’s Rolleiflex SL35 and that same year I got a Canon ZR65MC MiniDV camcorder.
 My first experience with a still camera is inseparable from my introduction to video.
 They’re like conjoined twins for me.

+What inspired you to start photographing?
 Being a teenager in NYC surrounded by awesome friends inspired me to take more and more photographs.
 I always saw friends as much cooler than even they thought they were, so photographing them around where we grew up was my way of boosting them and sharing with them how I saw them.

 What do you look to capture in your photos?